daviddao/awful-ai/README.md

 [TrackMeNot](https://cs.nyu.edu/trackmenot/) - TrackMeNot is a browser extension (Chrome, Firefox) that helps protect your online searches by creating fake search queries.
 This creates noise in data that makes it harder to track and profile user behaviour. [[code](https://github.com/vtoubiana/TrackMeNot)]

+[Center for Democracy & Technology](https://cdt.info/ddtool/) - Digital Decisions is an interactive graphic that helps you ask the right questions when designing/implementing or building a new algorithm.

 ## Licenses
 License